Implementing Enterprise Mobility is no small task, however here are a few steps to help you manage the transition smoothly.

 1. Know your policies and regulations

 Before creating a game plan, you have to make sure you really know your side of the story.
 Analyze your policies in detail and figure out the ones that need to be addressed in regard to enterprise mobility adoption.
-If you already have a mobility policy in place, it’s a good idea to review it and make sure it still meets your requirements.
+If you already have a mobility policy in place, it’s a good idea to review it and make sure your mobility strategy still meets your requirements.

 2. Identify the mobility challenges